 Plagiarism and Academic Conduct Policy

 The HCDE department adheres to the College of Engineering's and the UW academic misconduct policies with regard to plagiarism.
-For policy guidelines, carefully read the COE policy and the UW policy.
-The COE policy that give students guidance can be found here.
-The COE policy that gives faculty guidance to follow if they suspect plagiarism can be found here.
+Effective August 18, 2017 an updated Student Conduct Code went into effect.
+For policy guidelines, carefully read the updated COE policy and the UW policy.
+The COE policy can be found here.

 The department also has policies regarding academic conduct in general.